The Verbecks of Idaho: Susan Verbeck Returns

 “I’m sorry it took me a long time to find my way home.
 I hope it’s not too late to find a place in the hearts of our family.”

 She climbed to her feet with tear filled eyes.
 Time had done little to heal her heart from grief.

-Country music rode the backs of the snowflakes falling.
+Country music road the backs of the snowflakes falling.
 An image of their last time together before Joel’s death fastened in her mind’s eye.
 Cole, Peter, Joel, and Emma danced crazily around the house to a new Tim McGraw song.
 It had filled her with such joy to see her children so happy.
 Tears fell faster.

 A truck crept down the road, coming toward the house, she slipped into the shadows, not ready to leave.
-She knew it would be best for everyone if she left right then, but she need a few more moments with her family.
+She knew it would be best for everyone if she left right then, but she needed a few more moments with her family.

 From the passenger seat came Daisy Lewin.
 Her jaw dropped as Peter walked around to kiss her on the cheek.